CephalofairGames/merc-packs-faq/index.md

 ### ![Tinkerer Icon](/assets/images/02_tinkerer.png) <a name="page_802" class="page-number">8.2</a> Tinkerer

-**I have a question about Chimeric Formula (9, bot)...** It is impossible for this FAQ to encompass all the potential interactions with this card, and will not even try.
+**I have a question about Chimeric Formula (9, bot)...** It is impossible for this FAQ to encompass all the potential interactions with this card.
 Your group is empowered to interpret ambiguity for your own table.
-If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on easier cards.
+If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on simpler cards.

 ![divider-narrow](/assets/images/divider2.png)